ucr-optml/FedMSA/README.md

 This is the initial draft, and the code is still under construction.

-Stochastic approximation with multiple coupled sequences (MSA) has found broad applications in machine learning as it encompasses a rich class of problems including bilevel optimization (BLO), multi-level compositional optimization (MCO), and reinforcement learning (specifically, actor-critic methods).
-However, designing provably-efficient federated algorithms for MSA has been an elusive question even for the special case of double sequence approximation (DSA).
-Towards this goal, we develop FedMSA which is the first federated algorithm for MSA, and establish its near-optimal communication complexity.

 ![alt ](figs/fedMSA-feature.png)

 This directory contains source code for evaluating federated stochastic approximation with multiple coupled sequences (FedMSA) with different optimizers on various models and tasks.
 In FedMSA, the objective is to find the optimal values of ${x}$, ${z}^{1,}$, $\ldots$, ${z}^{N,}$ such that
 $$\sum_{m=1}^M P^{m}({x},{z}^{1}, \ldots, z^N)=0, \quad \sum_{m=1}^M S^{m,n} (z^{n-1},z^{n})=0, \quad \text{for all}  \quad n \in [N].$$
 Here, $M$ denotes the number of clients,  $N$ is the number of copuled seqeunces, $$P=\sum_{m=1}^M P^m, \quad S^n:=\sum_{m=1}^M S^{m,n}  \quad \text{for all} \quad  n \in [N].$$

+MSA has found broad applications in machine learning as it encompasses a rich class of problems including bilevel optimization (BLO), multi-level compositional optimization (MCO), and reinforcement learning (specifically, actor-critic methods).
+However, designing provably-efficient federated algorithms for MSA has been an elusive question even for the special case of double sequence approximation (DSA).
+Towards this goal, we develop FedMSA which is the first federated algorithm for MSA, and establish its near-optimal communication complexity.

 The code was originally developed for the paper "Federated Multi-Sequence Stochastic Approximation withLocal Hypergradient Estimation" ([arXiv link](https://arxiv.org/submit/4930672)).